kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

         :date (.toDateString date))
       (subs date start end))))
 ````
-Now let's work through the bullets above and see how they are manifested in the code above.
+Now let's work through the bullets and see how they are manifested in the code above.

 #### automatic, transparent state management
 On every interval, we feed the browser clock epoch into the application Matrix `clock` property.
 The child string content of the DIV gets regenerated because `clock` changed.
-There is no explicit publish or subscribe.
-We simply read with `<mget` and assign with `mset!>`.
+There is no explicit publish or subscribe; we simply read with `<mget` and assign with `mset!>`.
 #### DOM efficiency without VDOM
-The only DOM update made as the clock ticks is to the innerHTML of the `div`.
-Property-to-property dataflow means the system knows with fine granularity when and what DOM needs updating.
+As the UI clockticks, the only DOM update made to the innerHTML of the `div`.
+Property-to-property dataflow tells the system  with fine granularity when and what DOM needs updating.
 #### the mxWeb approach to Web Components
 The function `wall-clock` has four parameters, `[mode interval start end]`.
 Achieving component reuse with mxWeb differs not at all from parameterizing any Clojure function for maximum utility.
 #### all dataflow all the time: "lifting" components into the Matrix
-We want to program with dataflow as much as possible, but browsers do not know about Matrix dataflow; we write more or less "glue" code to bring the system clock into the dataflow.
+We want to program with dataflow as much as possible, but browsers do not know about the Matrix, so we write more or less "glue" code to bring the system clock into the dataflow.
 ````clojure
 (js/setInterval
     #(mset!> me :clock (util/now))